12joan/untitled-note/app/views/docs/self_hosting.md

 ### Method 3: Add MinIO to Docker Compose

-Uncomment the parts of `docker-compose.yml` relating to MinIO and add the following environment variables to your `.env` file, replacing the `build` path of `web` and `clockwork` with the path to the directory containing Untitled Note App's `Dockerfile`:
+Uncomment the parts of `docker-compose.yml` relating to MinIO and add the following environment variables to your `.env` file:

 ```
 S3_BUCKET="untitled-note-app"